NLS34/LiveProjectSummary/README.md

 **</p>

 Another task that I was assigned with was enhancing the sponsors' icons on the index page.
-I was only able to accomplish scaling up the image in size on hovering, which was one of a couple tasks that needed completed for this story.
+Part of this task was to make the sponsor's icon zoom in slightly when hovering over it.
 I was unable to find a proper class in the bootstrap.css, so I resorted to creating my own class in Site.css, as shown here: